UJ3RK5: Live From The Commodore Ballroom

 Out of stock

 Live from the Commodore Ballroom captures a legendary performance by UJ3RK5 in Vancouver in 1980.
 Sharing an affinity with bands such as Devo and Talking Heads, UJ3RK5 emerged out of punk, new wave, and post-punk music, as well as the Vancouver School of photo conceptualism that some of the members were associated with.
 The band included artists Rodney Graham, Jeff Wall, and Ian Wallace among others, and while at the time the band eschewed the art- band label, their subject matter, approach, and visual identity intersected vividly with those of the Vancouver art scene at the time.
-Wall noted in a 1980n interview: in 1980 “UJ3RK5 is recreated from art.”
+Wall noted in a 1980 interview: “UJ3RK5 is recreated from art.”

 This live performance is famous in the Vancouver music scene (as well as in visual art circles) and this double LP documents the band at their peak live intensity, opening for Gang of Four, shortly before they disbanded.Taken from the sound board at the Commodore Ballroom, the recording includes “Naum Gabo,” “The Anglican,” “Booty Dread,” and the Dan Graham-inspired “Eisenhower and the Hippies,” as well as eight other previously unreleased tracks.